Game & Watch

 is a series of handheld electronic games developed by Nintendo.
 Designed by Gunpei Yokoi, the first game, Ball was released in 1980 and the original production run of the devices continued until 1991.
 The name Game & Watch reflects their dual functionality: a single game paired with a digital clock on a segmented liquid-crystal display (LCD) screen.
-The Game & Watch series proved a monumental success, selling a total of 43.4 million units globally, marking Nintendo's first major worldwide success with a video game console.
+The Game & Watch series proved a monumental success, selling a total of 43.4 million units globally, marking Nintendo's first major worldwide success with electronic games.

 History

 The Game & Watch was the brainchild of designer Gunpei Yokoi, the head of Nintendo Research & Development 1 (R&D1), who was inspired during a trip on a Shinkansen high-speed train, where he noticed a bored businessman idly pressing buttons on a credit-card-sized pocket calculator.
 This sparked the idea of a compact, discreet toy for adults to pass the time on public transport.
 At the time, Nintendo was struggling financially, and R&D1 consisted of just Yokoi and his assistant, Satoru Okada.
 The two looked at other handheld electronic games, including Mattel Auto Race, the Microvision, and Simon, but found these too large and reliant on low-resolution vacuum fluorescent or LED displays that rendered abstract graphics.
 This led to the idea of using a segmented liquid-crystal display (LCD), like those in calculators, to create a smaller device with sharper, clearer graphics, though limited to a single game.

 This experience would inspire Yokoi's design philosophy of which emphasized creative uses of mature, cost-effective technology.
 This principle would continue to be embraced by Nintendo in the following decades.
 At the time, fierce competition in the calculator market between Sharp and Casio had created a surplus of LCDs and semiconductors, creating an opportunity to repurpose these components for gaming.

 Yokoi pitched the idea to Nintendo president Hiroshi Yamauchi while driving him to a business meeting after the company chauffeur called in sick.
 Yamauchi's meeting happened to be with Sharp's CEO, and the two leaders discussed the concept.
 Within a week, Yokoi was invited to a meeting between Nintendo and Sharp, where approval was given to develop a calculator-sized gaming device.